noqdev/iambic/README.md

 - **[Multi-Cloud](https://iambic.org/getting_started/)**: Unify cloud identity management for AWS, Okta, Azure Active Directory, Google Workspace, and more.
 - **[Dynamic AWS Permissions](https://iambic.org/getting_started/aws#31---create-dynamic-iam-role-policies-that-vary-per-account)**: Simplify multi-account AWS management with flexible templates, allowing multi-account roles to have different permissions and access rules on different accounts.
 - **[Temporary Access, Permissions, and Identities](https://iambic.org/getting_started/aws#32---create-temporary-expiring-iam-permissions)**: Declaratively define and automate expiration dates for resources, permissions, and access rules.
+- **Drift Prevention**: IAMbic can prevent drift on IAM resources that you specify, ensuring that the state of your cloud environment matches the state defined in Git.
 - **Centralized Management**: IAMbic keeps Git updated with the latest, complete state of your cloud environment, maintaining a single source of truth for auditing and compliance across multiple cloud providers in Git.
 - **Extendable**: Integrate with various clouds and applications through a powerful plugin architecture.
 - **Auditable**: Track changes to IAM policies, permissions, and rules with Git history.
 For AWS, IAmbic annotates out-of-band commits with details from CloudTrail.